crate/cloud-howtos/docs/scale-cluster.rst

 To scale a cluster, you need to know what project the cluster belongs to.
 Go to the Projects page in the left-hand menu to find an overview of all projects associated with your organization.
 Select the one that has the cluster you want to scale deployed in it.
-(Make sure the correct region is selected in the dropdown menu at the top left to see the desired projects.)
+Please make sure the correct region is selected in the dropdown menu at the top left to see the desired projects.

 In the menu on the left hand you should see below the divider line an icon or icons representing all clusters associated with the currently selected project.